 Moradi-Shahrbabak Z, Neisi A, Davoudi I, Zargar Y. The Effectiveness of Acceptance and Commitment Therapy (ACT) on Cognitive Fatigue Reduction in Women with Multiple Sclerosis with 90 Days of Follow-up.
-HSR 2020; 16 (2) :87-92
+J Health Syst Res 2020; 16 (2) :87-92

 1- PhD Candidate, Department of Psychology, School of Educational Science and Psychology, Shahid Chamran University, Ahwaz, Iran